Welcome to Reception Class!

 iPads

 In class, your child has access to lots of educational apps on our class iPads.
-Most are free although some do have to be paid for.
+Many of these are free, although some require payment.
 Here are some of the most popular ones...

 Twinkl Phonics, Eggy phonics, Collins ‘Big Cat’ stories, Twinkl Count to 20, Addition and Subtraction for kids, Tiggly chef/ Tiggly Series, Space numbers, How to write numbers, Get Growing, Meet the Alphablocks, Shape’s got Talent, Chef Addition, Story Maker, Safari.